edamla/mediterraneanagency/_books/2021-09-01-my-souls-missing-link-2.md

 # For adding excerpt add <!--more--> and break the line
 ---
-Experiencing psychological distress and prob- lems is not a deficiency.
+Experiencing psychological distress and problems is not a deficiency.
 On the contrary, if these problems and troubles can be evaluated, they are opportunities for people.
-That opportunity; It does not come to eliminate, erase or destroy the pain- ful events, losses, concerns and anger.
+That opportunity; It does not come to eliminate, erase or destroy the painful events, losses, concerns and anger.
 On the contrary, it comes to ensure the ability to live with them.
-This skill accompanies your evolution pro- cess in your life journey and protects you from get- ting lost spiritually.
+This skill accompanies your evolution process in your life journey and protects you from getting lost spiritually.
 In order not to get lost spiritually and not to lose the rings of the soul, it is our duty to make an effort.
 In order not to become a prisoner and victim of negativity, you need to make an effort